databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_subdatasets(tile)

-    Returns the subdatasets of the raster tile as a set of paths in the standard GDAL format.
+    Returns the subdatasets of the tile tile as a set of paths in the standard GDAL format.

     The result is a map of the subdataset rawPath to the subdatasets and the description of the subdatasets.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: MapType(StringType, StringType)